pudly/schmopera-hugo/content/articles/some-uncomfortable-questions-about-the-levine-business.md

 ---
-title: Some uncomfortable questions about the Levine business
+title: "Some uncomfortable questions about the Levine business"
 ---

 "As anyone who truly knows me will attest, I have not lived my life as an oppressor or an aggressor."
 So said James Levine in a [statement](http://www.bbc.com/news/entertainment-arts-42278843) following fresh [accusations ](https://nypost.com/2017/12/02/legendary-opera-conductor-molested-teen-for-years-police-report/) of sexual assault and molestation of younger men.